+Table 1.
+Project Specific Information.
 Project Specific Information Scope: This vibration report provides detailed real time vibration monitoring results at three locations within the site.
-Comply with DIN 4150-3:2016 guidelines and conditions C21 consent.
-Avoid or minimise vibration impacts from activities which connearby buildings (Kingscliff Tafe and residential properties).
-To minimise the generation of vibration which could affect the the site, workers on the site and associated building and other the public.
-Establish and maintain good relationships with the neighbour community.
-Key Issues and Risks: While using mobile plant and conducting piling operations, nearby residential commercial buildings and their occupants may be affected by vibration.
-A pre-work vibration assessment was carried out and compared to the DIN 4 3:2016 Vibration Standards for Buildings, this information will determine pos impacts of other sensitive premises identified in the area.
-Vibration generating activities that has likely contributed to the level of cur vibration are listed in Appendix 2 and 3 of the Lendlease Noise and Vibrationagement Plan.
-Key Legislation/ Standards/ Guidance: Protection of the Environment Operations Act 1997 (NSW) (POEO Act).
-The POEO Act is a key piece of environmental protection legislation and regulates activities via: Environmental protection licensing, as per schedule 1; Regulation of scheduled and non-scheduled activities; Environmental protection offences and penalties; and Establishment of a general duty of care to notify environment harm.
+Objectives: Comply with DIN 4150-3:2016 guidelines and conditions C21 - C24 of the consent.
+Avoid or minimise vibration impacts from activities which could affect the nearby buildings (Kingscliff Tafe and residential properties).
+To minimise the generation of vibration which could affect the neighbours of the site, workers on the site and associated building and other members of the public.
+Establish and maintain good relationships with the neighbours and wider community.
+Key Issues and Risks: While using mobile plant and conducting piling operations, nearby residential and commercial buildings and their occupants may be affected by vibration.
+A pre-work vibration assessment was carried out and compared to the DIN 4150-3:2016 Vibration Standards for Buildings, this information will determine possible impacts of other sensitive premises identified in the area.
+Vibration generating activities that has likely contributed to the level of current vibration are listed in Appendix 2 and 3 of the Lendlease Noise and Vibration Management Plan.
+Key Legislation/ Standards/ Protection of the Environment Operations Act 1997 (NSW) (POEO Act).
+Guidance: The POEO Act is a key piece of environmental protection legislation and regulates activities via: Environmental protection licensing, as per schedule 1; Regulation of scheduled and non-scheduled activities; Environmental protection offences and penalties; and Establishment of a general duty of care to notify environment harm.